Backbase/golden-sample-app/README.md

 # Golden Sample Angular App

-This golden sample provides examples of the code structure, configuration, and best practices to use for developing your  Backbase journey.
+This golden sample provides examples of the code structure, configuration, and best practices for using the Backbase Angular tools.

 ## Table of Contents